Universal deformation rings of modules for generalized Brauer tree algebras of polynomial growth: Introduction

-Note that when the $k$-algebra is a group ring, $kG,$ where $k$ is a field of positive characteristic and $G$ is a finite group, then this question of lifting modules has a long tradition.
-Indeed, not only are lifts of $V$ to complete local commutative Noetherian $k$-algebras studied, but also lifts to arbitrary complete local commutative Noetherian rings with residue field $k$.
-This allows us to better understand the connections between representations of groups in characteristic $p$ and characteristic 0.
+In the case that $G$ is a finite group, $k$ has positive characteristic and $\Lambda$ is the group ring $kG$, the question of lifting modules has a long tradition.
+Indeed, not only are lifts of $V$ to $k$-algebras studied, but also lifts to arbitrary complete local commutative Noetherian rings with residue field $k$.
+This work has contributed to a better understanding of the connections between representations of groups in characteristic $p$ and characteristic 0.
 For example, Green \cite{green1959lifting} showed that if $k$ is the residue field of a ring of $p$-adic integers $\mathcal{O}$ and if there are no non-trivial 2-extensions of a finitely generated $kG$-module $V,$ then $V$ can be lifted to $\mathcal{O}.$ This led Auslander, Ding, and Solberg \cite{auslander1993lifting} to consider more general lifting problems of algebras over Noetherian rings.
-Then as a consequence of his work on the lifts of tilting complexes, Rickard \cite{rickard1991lifting} generalized Green's result to modules for arbitrary finite rank algebras over complete local commutative Noetherian rings.
-In \cite{bleher2019wackwitz}, Bleher and Wackwitz show that every indecomposable finitely generated $\Lambda$-modules has a universal deformation ring and describe these rings as a quotient ring of a power series ring over $k$ in finitely many variables, when $\Lambda$ is an indecomposable finite dimensional $k$-algebra that is stably equivalent to a self-injective split basic Nakayama algebra over $k.$ In particular, Bleher and Wackwitz described universal deformation rings of finitely generated indecomposable non-projective modules of Brauer tree algebras.
+Then, as a consequence of his work on the lifts of tilting complexes, Rickard \cite{rickard1991lifting} generalized Green's result to modules for arbitrary finite rank algebras over complete local commutative Noetherian rings.

-In this paper we begin to generalize the results in \cite{bleher2019wackwitz} and study the case when $\Lambda$ is a domestic generalized Brauer tree algebra over an arbitrary field $k.$ In particular, we focus on generalized Brauer tree algebras with $e$ edges and where all vertices have multiplicity one, except two vertices with multiplicity 2.
-Note that the class of Brauer graph algebras has been shown to coincide with the class of symmetric special biserial algebras \cite{roggenkamp24biserial, schroll2015trivial}.
-The latter were first studied Gelfand and Ponomarev \cite{gel1968indecomposable} and they naturally appear in modular representation theory of finite groups \cite{alperin1993local}.
-Moreover, the representation-finite blocks of the group algebra $kG$, where $k$ is a field of characteristic $p>0$ and $G$ is a finite group, are Morita equivalent to special biserial algebras arising from Brauer trees with one distinguished vertex \cite{dade1966blocks, janusz1969indecomposable, kupisch1968projektive, alperin1993local}.